gr-yb/yugabyte-differential-backup/differential-backup.md

 * Remove expired files from off-cluster storage

 ## Process
-After an in-cluster snapshot backup is created, the differential backup feature conducts these steps:
+After an in-cluster snapshot backup is created, the differential backup does these steps:

 ### Step 1.
 Retrieve the previous snapshot manifest

 * A manifest or dictionary of all the files from the previous backup is used to determine which files are already stored off-cluster.
-* For the first or a full backup all files will be copied off-cluster along with the manifest.
+* For the first backup all files are copied off-cluster and the manifest with the files' off-cluster locations.

 ### Step 2.
 Create the current manifest